evilcyber.com

 How Long To Get Fit?

 How long does it take to get fit?
 Weeks, months, even years?
-The answer depends on where you start out from and how you define being fit: as muscular, slim or both.
+It depends on where you start from and how you define being fit: as muscular, slim or both.

 The Road To Being Fit